-All of these public liability type cases are regulated by PIPA.
-This again is an extremely complex yet beneficial piece of legislation that requires expert legal knowledge to successfully navigate and maximise a claim.
-We have a particularly strong interest and investment in claims of this type.
+Claims for compensation arising out of incidents which occur in the public arena are regulated by PIPA.
+This is an extremely complex yet beneficial piece of legislation that requires expert legal knowledge to successfully navigate and maximise a claim.

 You will need to prove: